Custom Fields refers to 'meta data' in WooCommerce and 'additional details' in Shopify.

 View / Edit / Add

-Note: It's possible to see custom fields for subscriptions but not to edit or add new ones due to limitations in the WC Subscriptions API.
+Note: It's possible to see custom fields for subscriptions but not to edit or add new ones due to limitations in the WooCommerce Subscriptions API.

 Favorite Custom Fields - Settings

-By default, Metorik will show your top 150 custom fields in 'custom field selects' (eg. for segmenting & exporting).
-If a custom field is not appearing when you are trying to segment/export data, head to your report settings, and add the custom field under the 'Favorite Custom Fields' settings:
+WooCommerce: By default, Metorik will show your top 150 custom fields in 'custom field selects' (eg. for segmenting & exporting).
+If a custom field is not appearing when you are trying to segment/export data, head to the custom field settings, and add the custom field there:

 Custom fields added here will be displayed at the top of 'custom field selects' for easy access.